NethServer/nethsecurity-docs/remote_access.rst

 SSH
 ===

-By default, the system accepts SSH connections on the standard port 22.
-Access with the root user and the default password.
+By default, the system accepts SSH connections on the standard port 22 from the internal network (LAN).
+Root access is enabled using the default password.
+To allow SSH access from the wider internet (WAN), a firewall input rule must be added for the server's listening port.

 From a Linux machine, use the following command: ::